Driver's Licences for New Residents

-5. If the licence does not expire within the next six months.
+5. The licence does not expire within the next six months.

 They would be issued a New Brunswick licence with the time remaining on their home province licence.
 A maximum of four years is to be authorized.

-Austria, Australia, Belgium, Denmark, England, France, Germany, Ireland, Italy, Netherlands (Holland), New Zealand, Norway, Portugal, Scotland, Republic of Korea (South Korea), Spain, Sweden, Switzerland and Wales.
+Austria, Australia, Belgium, Denmark, England, France, Germany, Isle of Man, Ireland, Italy, Japan, Netherlands (Holland), New Zealand, Norway, Portugal, Scotland, Republic of Korea (South Korea)*, Spain, Sweden, Switzerland, Taiwan*, and Wales.